MathieuTurcotte/node-backoff/README.md

 ```

 With these values, the timeout delay will exponentially increase from 100ms to
-1000ms.
+10000ms.

 ### backoff.backoff()

-Start a backoff operation, doubling the previous timeout.
+Start a backoff operation, doubling the previous timeout delay.
+Will return

-Returns true on success and false if a backoff was already in progress.
+true on success and false if a backoff operation was already in progress.

+In practice, this method should be called after a failed attempt to perform a
+sensitive operation (connecting to a database, downloading a resource over the
+network, etc.).

 ### backoff.reset()

-Reset the backoff object state.
-If a backoff operation is in progress when
+Reset the timeout delay to the initial timeout value and stop any backoff
-called, it will be stopped.
-After reset, a backoff instance can be reused.
+operation in progress.
+After reset, a backoff instance can and should be
+reused.

+In practice, this method should be called after having successfully completed
+the sensitive operation guarded by the backoff instance or if the client code
+request to stop any reconnection attempt.

 ### Event: 'backoff'

 - number: number of backoff since last reset
 - delay: current backoff delay

-Emitted on backoff completion.
+Emitted on backoff completion, effectively signaling that the failing operation
+should be retried.

 ### Event: 'reset'